 Her reporting beat also includes Government policy, with a special interest in the impact of business rates on the retail sector.

-Tiffany has worked at Retail Week for more than two years after working for another Emap title Materials Recycling Week (MRW) where she was senior reporter.
+Tiffany has worked at Retail Week for more than two years after working for another Emap title Materials Recycling Week (MRW).

 - Tel: +44 (0)20 3033 2842

 Danish retailer Tiger today became the first variety retailer to open on shopping mecca Oxford Street in London.

 The Works’ owners are preparing to appoint advisers to explore exit options.
 Here are the key facts about the discounter.

 BrightHouse’s private equity owner has appointed advisers to examine the potential for an IPO.

 - WHSmith to hit year-end expectations as it delivers 'good performance'